Go Back

 • 1 ½ cups short-grain brown rice rinsed until water runs clear

-• 2 large leeks white and light green parts only, washed thoroughly and sliced into thin half-moons
+• 2 large leeks white and light green parts, washed and thinly sliced into half-moons

 • 6 cloves garlic minced